mandle420/DCS_Standalone_on_linux/README.md

 if you fix it let me know

 ## fx_5_0 error shaders not compiling
-this is caused by a missing Wine/Proton trick, make sure you have all of the Wine/Proton tricks
+this is usually caused by a missing Wine/Proton trick, make sure you have all of the Wine/Proton tricks

 # Vr References